buhrmi/livestores/README.md

 ### Notifications

-In this example we take a look at how to display user notifications in real-time. irst, create a channel that will be used to send notifications: `rails g channel UserChannel`:
+In this example we take a look at how to display user notifications in real-time.

+First, create a channel that will be used to send notifications: `rails g channel UserChannel`:

 ```rb
 class UserChannel < ApplicationCable::Channel